-Sensitivity and specificity of studies classified in the two Latent Classes are plotted on the ROC space
+Sensitivity and specificity of studies classified in the two Latent Classes are plotted on the ROC space (Fig. 8).

-Figure 8 LCBM showing Latent Classes of POC-CCA test

 DISCUSSION

 This systematic review assessed the diagnostic accuracy of urine-based POC-CCA cassette test for the diagnosis of schistosome infections using stool-based Kato-Katz thick smear (for S. mansoni and S. japonicum,) or standard 10 mL urine filtration (for urinary schistosomiasis) as reference standard.
 The key findings show that single POC-CCA performs better than single Kato-Katz (duplicate 41.7 mg of stool) for the detection of S. mansoni infection, although specificity appears to be low.
 Still, single POC-CCA test performs better than three Kato-Katz tests.
 There is no demonstrable advantage of three CCA tests over single CCA test.
 The performance of CCA is poor for urinary schistosomiasis, but the evidence is inconclusive as it comes from only two studies.
 Latent Class Analysis identified two latent classes of which number urine samples does not appear to influence the global performance of CCA.